Return to the BUILD

 Using the three larger Tabs, secure the wires down with three (3) AP screws:

-I do appreciate that Eaglemoss makes the Brake Pedal a switch to trigger the brake lights.
+I do appreciate that the Brake Pedal is a switch to trigger the brake lights.
 I don’t know how often it will be used, but it is a nice addition.
-But, even more so, I love how the Carpet Set from Mike Lane adds another layer of realism to the model.
-Everything in this issue is plastic, except for the metal Spring (and the metal part of the Switch and Wire).
+But, even more so, I love how the Carpet Set from Mike Lane adds another layer of realism to the model!

 Issue 41 – Interior: Center Console, A/C controls, Gearshift Surround/Boot/Lever/Knob